Certified Primary Stroke Center in Portsmouth

 If you think you or someone you love is experiencing a stroke, always call 911 first.

 If you suspect a stroke, quick action—medical help within three hours after symptoms appear—saves brain cells and quality of life.
 There are many treatments and interventions for stroke that, if administered quickly, can vastly improve patient outcomes.

-Remember to act F.A.S.T to identify symptoms:
+Remember to BE FAST to identify symptoms:

 Specialized stroke treatment